solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Deleted servers

-> ![Warning][69] **Warning:** If an administrator or bad actor deletes
+> ![Warning][71] **Warning:** If an administrator or bad actor deletes
 > the server in the Azure Portal or via automated methods, all backups
-> and read replicas will also be deleted.
-[Resource locks][70] must be
+> and read replicas will also be deleted after five days.
+[Resource
-> created on the Azure Database for PostgreSQL Flexible Server resource
+> locks][72] must be created on the Azure Database for PostgreSQL
-> group to add an extra layer of deletion prevention to the instances.
+> Flexible Server resource group to add an extra layer of deletion
+> prevention to the instances.

+If a server is deleted, you can restore it as long as you are within the five day window.
+Reference [Restore a dropped Azure Database for PostgreSQL Flexible server] for more information.

 ## Regional failure